Pushing Results to the User

 Pattern 3 — Render with no inform

 The system-or-audit case.
 A live operations dashboard.
 A reminder fired at 9 a.m. by cron because the user scheduled it.
 A push notification triggered by an upstream webhook.
-There is no awaiting turn to inject into; the orchestrator is not part of this signal at all; informing it would be a fabricated event.
+There is no awaiting turn to route into; the orchestrator is not part of this signal at all; informing it would be a fabricated event.

 await uiBridge.publishSurfaceUpdate(sessionId, renderActivityLog(events));